Updated Risk Alert: IRS Scrutiny of Abusive Micro-Captive Insurance Companies Can Increase a CPA Firm’s Professional Liability Risk

 Generally, amounts paid to third parties for insurance policies are deductible, but amounts set aside as a form of self-insurance are not deductible.
 A captive insurance company is an insurance company that writes insurance policies for its owners and affiliated companies of the owner.
-A “micro-captive” insurance company is a captive insurance company that makes a IRC §831(b) election to be taxed only on its investment income and not on its underwriting income, currently capped at $2.2 million per year.
-Since the owner(s) of a Captive receives a deduction for premiums paid to the Captive, and the Captive may currently exclude up to $2.2M from its income, an unusual situation is created whereby the operating company receives a tax deduction, but the income is not taxed by the Captive service provider.
+A Micro-Captive is a captive insurance company that meets the statutory written premium limit, indexed for inflation, required to make a IRC §831(b) election.
+A Micro-Captive that makes this election is taxed only on its investment income and not on its underwriting income, but only in years where its written premiums do not exceed the annual limit.
+Since the owner(s) of a Micro-Captive receive(s) a deduction for premiums paid to the Micro-Captive, and the Micro-Captive may exclude those same premiums from its income in years when it meets the IRC §831(b) premium limit, an unusual situation is created whereby cash transactions between related parties are deducted but not correspondingly taxed as income, reducing the overall tax burden of the combined group.

-An abusive Captive transaction is described in IRS Notice 2016-66.
-Simply put, in an abusive transaction, the IRS determines that the “insurance company” does not resemble a traditional insurance company and is a form of self-insurance established to take advantage of the income exclusion under IRC §831(b).
-IRS Notice 2016-66 describes many situations in which the Captive may be considered abusive.
-Examples of abusive Captive transactions include the following:
+The IRS responded to this mismatch in 2016 by publishing Notice 2016-66, identifying certain Micro-Captive transactions as “transactions of interest.”
+In response to court decisions ruling against the IRS for its failure to comply with the Administrative Procedure Act, Treasury vacated Notice 2016-66 in 2023.
+In April, 2023 the IRS issued Proposed Regulations identifying certain micro-captive transactions as either “listed transactions” or “transactions of interest” (herein referred to as “abusive Micro-Captives”).
+Simply put, in an abusive Micro-Captive transaction, the IRS determines that the “insurance company” does not resemble a traditional insurance company and is a form of self-insurance established to take advantage of the income exclusion under IRC §831(b).
+Examples in the Proposed Regulations of abusive Micro-Captive transactions include the following:

 • The insurance coverage is for an implausible risk (e.g., hurricane insurance for an operating entity located in St. Louis).